The cold hard facts...

 Terri Favro is a Toronto-based novelist, essayist, storyteller. and comic book writer.
 Many of her stories draw on her background in the Niagara region as the child of an Italian-Canadian family that loved science fiction, homemade wine, gadgetry, comic books, hot rods, daredevils, space travel and dark humour.
 She's also a long-time freelance marketing and advertising copywriter with 19 awards to her name.

 Favro has been a winner and a shortlisted finalist in numerous literary competitions, including the CBC Creative Non-Fiction Prize and the Sunburst Award for Excellence in Canadian Literature of the Fantastic.
+Her critically-acclaimed speculative fiction novel "Sputnik's Children" was longlisted for CBC Books Canada Reads 2020.
 She participated twice in the notorious Broken Pencil Indie Writers Death Match, both as an online combatant and a live-blogging moderator.
 In 2014, she won the Accenti Magazine Award for short fiction, awarded at Montreal’s Blue Metropolis Literary Festival.

 Favro’s work has appeared in numerous literary magazines such as the Humber Literary Review, Geist, Prism, Untethered, Broken Pencil and Room.
 From 2007 to 2012, Favro was a regular contributor to MORE Magazine (Canadian edition), specializing in articles about quirky technology.